 The annual budget is prepared, adopted and then submitted by the Commission to the County Board of Supervisors for final approval.
 Once the budget is approved, it can be amended at the Function and Fund level only by the approval of a majority of the Commission.
 Such amendments are presented to the Board at their regular meetings.
 All amendments are made before the fact and are reflected in the official minutes of the Board.
 Finally, all amendments are subsequently submitted to the County Board of Supervisors.
-Individual amendments noted were not material in relation to the original appropriations.
 All budget appropriations lapse at year-end.
 Encumbrance accounting is not used.